 - 2 cooking pots (If making multiple servings, you still need only 2 pots.)

 - chopsticks, if you know how to use them.

-Meanwhile, when the covered pot comes to a boil, add the noodles.
+Meanwhile, when the water comes to a boil, add the noodles.
 They need to cook only about 5 minutes–follow package directions, if they’re in English!
 Drain noodles and rinse with cold water so they don’t stick together.

 Place noodles (and fish, if that’s your protein) in soup bowl.

 If using egg, cook it in one of these two ways: